Paulnkk/Modified-cutting-angle-method/README.md

 - Update of the bounds to the optimal objective function value

 - Subproblems are solved based on different theoretcial results than in the original paper

+- Devlopment of a heuristic approach combining Modified CG-Method and the Cutting-angle method

 A convergence proof of the modified cutting angle method supported by 'Global Minimization of Increasing Positively Homogeneous Functions over the Unit Simplex' (https://link.springer.com/article/10.1023/A:1019204407420) by A.Bagirov, A.Rubinov is additionally presented.